Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 True prophetic words always align with Scripture and produce good fruit — edification, encouragement, and comfort.

-Paul stressed the importance: "For you can ALL prophesy one by one, that all may learn and all may be encouraged" (1 Corinthians 14:31, emphasis added).
+Paul stressed the importance: "For you can all prophesy one by one, that all may learn and all may be encouraged" (1 Corinthians 14:31, emphasis added).

 "Pursue love, and desire spiritual gifts, but especially that you may prophesy" (1 Corinthians 14:1).

-Upon landing in St. Petersburg, we were handed an English copy of the St. Petersburgh Times newspaper featuring a full-page article about my 4th-great uncle, Sir James Wylie who had been physician to the Tsar's household.
-What are the odds?
-This wasn't coincidence but divine confirmation that we were in God's will, and it gave us unexpected favor with Russian officials.
+What were the odds of such a thing?
+This wasn't coincidence but rather divine confirmation that we were in God's will, and it gave us unexpected favor with Russian officials.

 Scripture goes on to say, "So then, after the Lord had spoken to them, He was received up into heaven, and sat down at the right hand of God.
 And they went out and preached everywhere, the Lord working with them and confirming the word through the accompanying signs.
 Amen" (Mark 16:19–20).